Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 - Nonporous material offers no natural aeration

-There’s nothing quite like a stone planter to make it seem like your cactus is growing right in its natural desert habitat!
+There’s nothing quite like a stone planter to make it seem like your cactus is growing right in its natural, rocky desert habitat!

 What’s more, stone definitely puts stability and strength on your side.
 No chips or cracks here!